zengm-games/json-web-streams/README.md

 - use this to determine the type of emitted objects too, rather than generic

-add example for multiple jsonPaths

-wildcards

-- how do we know an object matches wildcard? jsonPathToQueryPath can't know it's a wildcard like how it assumes for an array
-- emit the matched keys/indexes as an array?
+emit the matched wildcard keys/indexes as an array?

+- add example of wildcard object to docs

 ## Future

-stringify
+JSONStringifyStream - Whenever I've had to do this in the past, it winds up being some messy ad hoc thing, but also it's a lot easier to write than messy ad hoc parsing code.
+So this is less valuable than JSONParseStream, and I'm less sure what the API should be.

 More JSONPath stuff https://www.rfc-editor.org/rfc/rfc9535.html

-- in array
+- in array (stackToQueryPath will need to get more specific than assuming every array is "wildcard")
   - index
   - negative index
   - slice with one side unbounded